telerik/fiddler-everywhere-docs/get-started/configuration.md

 1. The __Capture HTTPS traffic__ checkbox is now active.
 Check the box to enable capturing HTTPS traffic.
 1. Click the __Save__ button to save the changes.

     >important Some Linux distributions like Ubuntu will use localized paths (for example, the __Desktop__ folder is renamed with the related word used in the locale language).
-That might cause for __step 3__ to fail due to a missing folder named __Desktop__ with an error message of type _Could not find a part of the path ..._.
-Until an out-of-the-box solution is implemented, you can easily workaround this issue by creating a folder called __Desktop__ at your root directory (`mkdir ~/Desktop`) and then export the certificate to the newly-created directory.
+That might cause __step 3__ to fail due to a missing folder named __Desktop__ with an error message of type _Could not find a part of the path ..._.
+Until an out-of-the-box solution is implemented, you can quickly workaround this issue by creating a folder called __Desktop__ at your root directory (`mkdir ~/Desktop`) and then export the certificate to the newly created directory.
 Once the certificate is installed, you can safely remove the directory.

 For more information about Fiddler Everywhere settings, visit [**_Settings_**]({%slug decrypt-https-traffic%}) page.